+Awards under this solicitation will be made as cooperative agreements.
 Cooperative agreements are used when substantial collaboration is anticipated between the funding agencies (BJA and OVC) and the award recipients during performance of the proposed activities.

-Responsibility for general oversight and redirection of the project, if necessary, rests with the funding agency.
+Responsibility for general oversight and redirection of the awardees and their project rests with the funding agency.
 BJA and OVC reserve the right to review and approve all activities in the requirements under the various stages, as enumerated in the solicitation.
 This includes review and approval in a timely manner of all MOUs, key personnel selections, consultants, assessments, plans, and instruments.
-Additionally, manuals, documents and any other written or electronic material developed or identified for use during the project must be submitted to the funding agency prior to finalization to allow for review by the funding agency.
+Additionally, manuals, documents, and any other written or electronic material developed or identified for use during the project must be submitted to the funding agency prior to finalization to allow for review by the funding agency.
 Responsibility for the coordination of review and approval process will be shared by the funding agency and the recipient.
 Where appropriate, the recipient will act jointly with BJA or OVC to determine modifications to the program implementation plan or budget.
-In executing this responsibility, OVC and BJA require that that the funding agency representative (policy advisor/ grant monitor/program specialist, etc.) meet periodically, in person and or by phone, with the recipient (as determined by the funding agency) throughout the life of the project to discuss project activities, plans, problems, and solutions.
-Responsibility for the day-to-day conduct of the project rests with the recipient.
+In executing this responsibility, OVC and BJA require that that the funding agency representative (policy advisor/ grant monitor/program specialist, etc.) meet periodically, in person and/or by phone, with the recipient (as determined by the funding agency) throughout the life of the project to discuss project activities, plans, problems, and solutions.
+Responsibility for the day-to-day conduct of the project rests with the award recipient.
 This specifically includes operations, data collection, analysis, and interpretation.